spotlightpa/poor-richard/content/news/2024-10-23-SPLCURINGGEN24.md

 {{<embed/donate>}}

 For now, counties continue to navigate this lack of clarity on their own.
 Just last week county commissioners in Bradford County, which previously allowed curing, <a href="https://www.morning-times.com/news/article_d7d593d4-8d98-11ef-9bf1-5f2a64cd58ad.html">voted to discontinue the practice</a>.
+Indiana County changed course in the opposite direction, <a href="https://www.indianagazette.com/news/indiana-county-election-board-gives-mail-in-voters-chance-to-correct-disqualifying-errors/article_22e79416-9182-11ef-943f-9bc96f96e983.html">voting to allow curing</a>.

 The analysis by Votebeat and Spotlight PA also shows that, contrary to popular belief, notice-and-cure is not a strongly partisan issue.
-Twelve counties that Joe Biden won in 2020 have implemented the practice, but so have 22 counties that Donald Trump won.
+Twelve counties that Joe Biden won in 2020 have implemented the practice, but so have 24 counties that Donald Trump won.

-Fayette County, in south central Pennsylvania, is one of the Trump counties that have a notice-and-cure policy.
+Fayette County, in south-central Pennsylvania, is one of the Trump counties that have a notice-and-cure policy.

 Sophia Murray and her husband, John, both submitted mail ballots to the county during the primary, but they had the wrong date on the envelope.